2024 Catalan regional election: Overview

+Date

+The term of the Parliament of Catalonia expired four years after the date of its previous election, unless it was dissolved earlier.
+The election was required to be called no later than 15 days before the scheduled expiration date of parliament, with election day taking place between 40 and 60 days from the call.
+The previous election was held on 14 February 2021, which meant that the chamber's term would have expired on 14 February 2025.
+The election was required to be called no later than 30 January 2025, setting the latest possible date for election day on 31 March 2025.

+The regional president had the prerogative to dissolve the Parliament of Catalonia at any given time and call a snap election, provided that no motion of no confidence was in process and that dissolution did not occur before one year after a previous one under this procedure.
+In the event of an investiture process failing to elect a regional president within a two-month period from the first ballot, the Parliament was to be automatically dissolved and a fresh election called.

+After the Catalan government failed to pass the regional budget on 13 March 2024, president Pere Aragonès announced a snap election.
+The Parliament of Catalonia was officially dissolved on 19 March 2024 with the publication of the corresponding decree in the Official Journal of the Government of Catalonia (DOGC), setting election day for 12 May.

 Electoral system

-Voting for the Parliament was on the basis of universal suffrage, which comprised all nationals over 18 years of age, registered in Catalonia and in full enjoyment of their political rights, provided that they were not sentenced—by a final court ruling—to deprivation of the right to vote.
-Amendments to the electoral law in 2022 abolished the "begged" or expat vote system (Voto rogado), under which Spaniards abroad were required to apply for voting before being permitted to vote.
-The expat vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it had been in force.
+Voting for the Parliament was based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in Catalonia and with full political rights, provided that they had not been deprived of the right to vote by a final sentence.
+Amendments in 2022 abolished the "begged" voting system (Voto rogado), under which non-resident citizens were required to apply for voting.
+The begged vote system was attributed responsibility for a major decrease in the turnout of Spaniards abroad during the years it was in force.

-The Parliament of Catalonia was entitled to a minimum of 100 and a maximum of 150 seats, with electoral provisions setting its size at 135.
-All members were elected in four multi-member constituencies—corresponding to the provinces of Barcelona, Girona, Lleida and Tarragona, with each being allocated a fixed number of seats—using the D'Hondt method and a closed list proportional voting system, with a threshold of three percent of valid votes (which included blank ballots) being applied in each constituency.
-The use of the electoral method resulted in a higher effective threshold based on the district magnitude and the distribution of votes among candidacies.
+The Parliament of Catalonia had a minimum of 100 and a maximum of 150 seats, with electoral provisions fixing its size at 135.
+All were elected in four multi-member constituencies—corresponding to the provinces of Barcelona, Girona, Lleida and Tarragona, each of which was assigned a fixed number of seats—using the D'Hondt method and closed-list proportional voting, with a three percent-threshold of valid votes (including blank ballots) in each constituency.
+The use of this electoral method resulted in a higher effective threshold depending on district magnitude and vote distribution.

 As a result of the aforementioned allocation, each Parliament constituency was entitled the following seats: